avl39/ENGR0016-MATLAB/Resources/Term Master LIst.md

   The `shading` and `colormap` functions both deal with how the `pcolor` plot is displayed.
 The `shading` function deals with how the colors are seperated/combined and the `colormap` function determines what color scale the `pcolor` plot is displayed with.

+  Think of the `shading` function as how the colors transition into one another ie how smooth/gradual the gradient is and think of the `colormap` function as your color range.

 - xlabel/ylabel/title

   Take a wild guess what `xlabel`, `ylabel`, and `title` do.
 They title either your figure or your axis.
 It should be noted that you can set a target object for all of these functions.
 In the case of a pseudocolor plot, you can title the colorbar with code that looks something like this: